nicokaiser/oauth-provider-example/README.md

 OAuth 2.0 Provider Example
 ==========================

-A simple OAuth 2.0 provider example that uses [oauth2orize](https://github.com/jaredhanson/oauth2orize), [Passport](http://passportjs.org/) and [Express](http://expressjs.com/) and implements several OAuth 2.0 flows.
+A simple OAuth 2.0 and [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) provider example that uses [oauth2orize](https://github.com/jaredhanson/oauth2orize), [Passport](http://passportjs.org/) and [Express](http://expressjs.com/) and implements several OAuth 2.0 flows.

 Note that this is only an example, in production systems you probably want to use proper databases and HTTPS.